pussinboots/vagrant-devel-full/README.md

 vagrant-devel-full
 =============

+This github repository is used by a tool called [vagrant-git](https://github.com/pussinboots/vagrant-git).
+That start vagrant boxes for a certain github project.
+It is defined in the [.vgit.yaml](https://github.com/pussinboots/vagrant-devel-full/blob/master/.vgit.yml) file.

 ##base box upload [finished](https://vagrantcloud.com/pussinboots/ubuntu-truly-full)

 Setup a ready to use vagrant box for Scala and nodejs with Ubuntu 14.04 base box.
 The base box only contains the